theokwebb/C-from-Scratch/README.md

 ### [Architecture 1001: x86-64 Assembly](https://p.ost2.fyi/courses/course-v1:OpenSecurityTraining2+Arch1001_x86-64_Asm+2021_v1/about)

-OpenSecurityTraining2’s courses are fantastic and include lots of practical labs to keep you engaged.
+OpenSecurityTraining2’s courses are absolutely incredible and include tons of practical labs that help cement concepts.
 You will not be bored with Xeno.

 I found the first and second chapters of [Computer Systems: A Programmer's Perspective](https://www.pearson.com/en-us/subject-catalog/p/computer-systems-a-programmers-perspective/P200000003479/9780138105396) complements OpenSecurityTraining2’s course nicely.
 Chapter 1 provides a excellent overview of computer organisation, and Chapter 2 helps to thoroughly understand bits, logic, and C data types.
 However, if money is an issue, use CS107’s Computer Organization and Systems reader (mentioned earlier) as it covers similar topics and is free.